eacooper/ZebrafishAquaticVisualStatsCode/README.md

 and the path should be manually updated in the code.

-The repository is split into two parts:
+The repository is split into three parts:

 ## Contrast Analysis